HGCN-GJS: Hierarchical Graph Convolutional Network with Groupwise Joint Sampling for Trajectory Prediction: METHODOLOGY

 \subsection{Joint Sampling for Coherent Trajectories}

-In previous works that aim at modeling the distributions of a pedestrian's possible trajectories, when generating trajectories, they considered the sampling process independently and generated latent codes from the marginal distribution.
+Previous works generated trajectories independently, by sampling latent code from independent marginal distribution.
 This often results in unrealistic trajectories.
-As shown in Fig. \ref{fig:sampling}(a), if the sampling process for pedestrians are independent, it may break the motion coherency by predicting crossed trajectories (red trajectories).
-To address this problem, we introduce the joint sampling.
+As shown in Fig. \ref{fig:sampling}(a), independent sampling may generate trajectories that violate motion coherency, by predicting crossed trajectories (red).
+To address it, we introduce the joint sampling.

-Rather than sampling from $z \sim \mathcal{N}(\mu,\Sigma)$, in practice, a reparameterization trick is adopted in variational autoencoder (VAE).
-For each pedestrian $i$, we obtain $z_i$:
+Rather than sampling from $z \sim \mathcal{N}(\mu,\Sigma)$, in practice, a reparameterization trick is adopted in the variational autoencoder (VAE).
+For each pedestrian $i$, we obtain $z_i$ by

 For independent sampling, each $\epsilon_i \in \mathbb{R}^{D}$ is sampled independently, where $D$ is the size of the latent code.
 To incorporate the motion coherence into the sampling process, we introduce correlations between the $\epsilon_i$ vectors for pedestrians in the same group.
 If we concatenate the $\epsilon_i$ vectors into a single $\epsilon \in \mathbb{R}^{N \times D}$ vector, then we sample this vector from $\epsilon \sim \mathcal{N}(0, \Sigma_g)$, where